-The organisation of the board is within the discretion of its members subject only in cases of several board members to the legal requirement of the nomination of a chair and of a secretary who does not have to be a member of the board (Article 712 CO).
-The organisational flexibility of the board is rather far-reaching; it may allow for executive and non-executive board members, committees, delegation of management duties, et cetera.
-Furthermore, Article 716a II CO provides for the possibility of assigning responsibility for preparing and implementing the resolutions of the board of directors or monitoring transactions to board committees or individual board members.
-As a matter of principle and according to the SCBP, the overall responsibility for non-transferable and inalienable duties delegated to committees remains with the board.
-In all instances, appropriate reporting of such committees or individual members to the full board has to be ascertained.
+In cases of several board members the organisation of the board requires the nomination of a chair and of a secretary who does not have to be a board member.15 The organisational flexibility of the board is rather far-reaching; it may allow for executive and non-executive board members, committees, delegation of management duties, et cetera.
+Furthermore, Article 716a II of the CO provides for the possibility of assigning responsibility for preparing and implementing the resolutions of the board, or monitoring transactions, to board committees or individual board members.
+As a matter of principle and according to the SCBP, the overall responsibility for non-transferable and inalienable duties delegated to committees or third parties remains with the board.
+In all instances, appropriate reporting to the (full) board has to be ascertained.
 The SCPB recommends the creation of an audit committee, a compensation committee and a nomination committee.
 It is recommended that the audit committee should consist of non-executive, preferably independent members only, and that a majority of its members should be financially literate, whereas a majority of the members of the compensation committee should consist of non-executive and independent members.
 No independence requirements are provided by the SCBP for the nomination committee.
-Other committees, such as a finance committee, a strategy committee, a risk committee, an independent committee consisting of independent board members and established for special situations where a conflict of interests arises (in particular in case of going private or takeover situations), or other ad hoc committees may be constituted when needed for an efficient functioning.
+Other committees, such as a finance committee, a strategy committee, a risk committee, an independent committee consisting of independent board members and established for special situations where a conflict of interests arises (for example in case of going private or takeover situations), or other ad hoc committees may be constituted when needed for an efficient functioning.

-In takeover situations, Swiss company and stock exchange laws disempower the board of the target company to a certain extent.
-The target board is not allowed to conclude any legal transactions that would significantly alter the assets or liabilities of the company without a resolution of the shareholders' meeting (Article 29 II of the Federal Act on Stock Exchanges and Securities Trading ('SESTA')).
-Moreover, the target company has to give advance notice to the takeover board regarding contemplated defensive measures.
-Subject to a resolution of the shareholders' meeting, the board must not conclude agreements with either board members or senior management regarding payments upon termination of their employment relationship ('golden parachutes') or sell or purchase assets being worth more than 10 per cent of total assets.
-The most important duty in this context, however, is that the law requires the board of a target company to submit a report to the shareholders in which its position regarding the offer has to be disclosed, including planned defence measures and conflicts of interest.
+In takeover situations, Swiss company and stock exchange laws disempower the board of the target company ('target board') to a certain extent.
+The target board is not allowed to conclude any legal transactions that would significantly alter the assets or liabilities of the company without a resolution of the shareholders' meeting.16 Moreover, the target board has to give advance notice to the takeover board regarding contemplated defensive measures.
+Subject to a resolution of the shareholders' meeting, the target board must not conclude agreements with either board members or senior management regarding payments upon termination of their employment relationship ('golden parachutes') or sell or purchase assets being worth more than 10 per cent of total assets.
+The most important duty in this context, however, is that the law requires the target board to submit a report to the shareholders in which its position regarding the offer has to be explained, including planned defence measures and conflicts of interest.